2-hydroxymuconate-semialdehyde hydrolase

-Thus, the two substrates of this enzyme are 2-hydroxymuconate semialdehyde and H_{2}O, whereas its two products are formate and 2-oxopent-4-enoate.
+The two substrates of this enzyme are 2-hydroxymuconate semialdehyde and water.
+Its products are 2-oxopent-4-enoic acid and formic acid.

 This enzyme belongs to the family of hydrolases, specifically those acting on carbon-carbon bonds in ketonic substances.
 The systematic name of this enzyme class is 2-hydroxymuconate-semialdehyde formylhydrolase.
 Other names in common use include 2-hydroxy-6-oxohepta-2,4-dienoate hydrolase, 2-hydroxymuconic semialdehyde hydrolase, HMSH, and HOD hydrolase.
 This enzyme participates in 5 metabolic pathways: benzoate degradation via hydroxylation, toluene and xylene degradation, 1,4-dichlorobenzene degradation, carbazole degradation, and styrene degradation.